Taiwan Jaw Bone Connected to the Origins of Humanity, May Reveal Entirely New Prehistoric Species

 The first ancient human fossil found in Taiwan may indicate the presence of an unknown archaic species of humans who lived in Asia during the Pleistocene era, possibly hundreds of thousands of years before modern humans arrived.

 The complete right-lower jaw and teeth, found in the deep waters of the Penghu Channel, west of Taiwan, was pulled from the seafloor by a fishing net.
 The surprisingly primitive specimen, dated through analysis to have originated from between 10,000 and 190,000 years ago, may prove to be from an unknown species of human.
+In fact, some have labeled it as such.

-A study analyzing the find, published in the journal Nature Communications , suggests that multiple lineages of unknown, now-extinct humans may have existed side-by-side in Asia eons before the arrival of modern humans approximately 40,000 years ago.
+A study analyzing the find, published in the journal Nature Communications , suggested that multiple lineages of unknown, now-extinct humans may have existed side-by-side in Asia eons before the arrival of modern humans approximately 40,000 years ago.

 The jaw, dubbed Penghu 1, is similar to a fossil found relatively nearby, in Hexian, southern China, dated to 400,000 years ago.
-These fossils may indicate a new species of humans, but researchers are reluctant to confirm that pending further finds.
+These fossils may indicate a new species of humans, but researchers were reluctant to confirm that pending further finds.

 Yousuke Kaifu, paleoanthropologist at the National Museum of Nature and Science in Japan and co-author of the study told LiveScience, “We need other skeletal parts to evaluate the degree of its uniqueness.
 The question of species can be effectively discussed after those steps.”